 Since some of the sites that appear in the Yahoo Search results may be risky for your Mac or PC, it is recommended that you focus on removing Google Redirecting to Yahoo virus.
 “How can I stop Google redirecting to Yahoo?”, you are probably wondering.

-This article has been created to explain why Google redirects to Yahoo on your machine and show you how you can remove it from your device thoroughly.
+This article explains why Google search redirects to Yahoo, and shows how to remove it from your Chrome, Safari, or another browser thoroughly.

 |Short Description||Aims to heavily modify the web browser of your computer after which collect data and display ads for profit of it’s creator.|

 |Symptoms||The software may slow down your computer by displaying various advertisements.
 It also changes your search engine to suspicious one and when you perform a search, you receive a browser redirect to Yahoo Search.|

 |Distribution Method||Bundled downloads.
 Web pages which may advertise it.
 Browser Hijackers.|